gchure/phd/src/chapter_02/section_07_methods.md

 ### Data Curation

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All of the data used in this work as well as all relevant code can be found at the [dedicated paper website](http://rpgroup-pboc.github.io/mwc_induction).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All of the data used in this work as well as all relevant code can be found at the [website](http://rpgroup-pboc.github.io/mwc_induction) associated with the publication mentioned at the beginning of this chapter.
 Data were collected, stored, and preserved using the Git version control software in combination with off-site storage and hosting website GitHub.
 Code used to generate all figures and complete all processing step as and